zimindev/guide/yt-dlp.md

 This guide explains how to download videos using `yt-dlp` with the audio removed, making it ideal for use cases like video wallpapers.

 ## Prerequisites
 1. Install `yt-dlp`.
-You can do this via pip:
+You can do this:

    ```bash
    sudo pacman yt-dlp
    ```